nineworldsbooks/nineworldsbooks.github.io/_posts/2013-07-04-the-defiled.md

 *Soul corrupted, flesh stripped away, they are not what they once were.
 They are the defiled, and they serve only evil.*

 Playing as an undead allows you to provide an intelligent antagonist to the players.
-The actions of the defiled are defined by the undead framework, enabling more balanced and spontaneous play than can be achieved with GM interaction.
+The actions of the defiled are guided and defined by the game mechanics, enabling more balanced and spontaneous play than can be achieved with GM interaction.

 <img src="https://dl.dropboxusercontent.com/u/11252267/Images/UO/ProjectBrains/DefiledAnnouncement/1.PNG">